Skip to main content

 Response only includes information verifiable from the provided context

 A high Context Adherence score indicates that all factual claims in the model’s response are explicitly grounded in the user-supplied context.
 A low score reflects the presence of hallucinations, contradictions, or unverifiable statements.
-The final result is a continuous score between 0 and 1, available as a float, boolean, or percent depending on your preferred format.

 Understanding Context Adherence